 Barclays freezes £22m share bonuses for former boss amid Epstein links probe

-The banking giant has suspended all of Jes Staley’s unvested long-term bonus share awards pending a regulatory investigation.
+Barclays has suspended all of Jes Staley’s unvested long-term bonus share awards pending a regulatory investigation

 Barclays has frozen £22 million of bonus share awards made to former boss Jes Staley amid an investigation into his relationship with disgraced financier and convicted sex offender Jeffrey Epstein.